flutter/website/src/release/breaking-changes/android-predictive-back.md

 ### Migrating from `ModalRoute.add/removeScopedWillPopCallback` to `ModalRoute.(un)registerPopInterface`
 Internally, `ModalRoute` kept track of the existence of `WillPopScope`s in its widget subtree by registering them with `addScopedWillPopCallback` and `removeScopedWillPopCallback`.
-Since `WillPopScope` has been replaced by `PopScope`, these methods have been replaced by `registerPopInterface` and `unregisterPopInterface`, respectively.
+Since `PopScope` replaces `WillPopScope`, these methods have been replaced by `registerPopInterface` and `unregisterPopInterface`, respectively.

 `PopInterface` is implemented by `PopScope` in order to expose only the minimal